The evolution from a potato to fry seems simple – we can all craft a fry, can’t we? But to get it spot on, every time, is not quite that simple.

 - 43 million litres of oil for precooking

 It may sound complicated, but the ultimate goal is to deliver a quality product to you.
 Transport is also an important consideration.
-Our transport is as sustainable as possible.
-The freshly frozen fries are dispatched in containers from our cold storage facility in the Netherlands (Bergen op Zoom) to Rotterdam by barges.
-This reduces the number of lorries on the road by 120 to 160.
-Ninety-five percent of transport to the rest of Europe - to Italy, Spain, Poland and Sweden - is done by train.
+Our transport is as sustainable as possible: the freshly frozen fries are dispatched in containers from our cold storage facility in the Netherlands (Bergen op Zoom) to Rotterdam by barges.
+This has reduced the number of lorries on the road by 120 to 160.
+95% of transport to the rest of Europe - to Italy, Spain, Poland and Sweden - is done by train.
 Only express shipments are dispatched by lorry.